hanheeds/SimpleSQL/README.md

 ```
 ./compiler "SELECT * FROM customers WHERE country='USA'"
 ```
+Currently, the only datasets available are MovieLens and CTA.
+However, any other datasets added will be able to work.

 ## Features
 The SimpleSQL compiler currently supports the following SQL statements: